 The Maryland Episcopal Environmental Partners are happy to announce a partnership with the Delaware-Maryland Lutheran Synod.
-To celebrate the 500 year anniversary of the Reformation, the Lutheran Creation Care Team has obtained a grant to plant 500 trees across the state.
+To celebrate the 500 year anniversary of the Reformation, the Lutheran Creation Care Team has obtained a grant from the Chesapeake Bay Trust to plant 500 trees across the state.
 We are called as Christians to be stewards of God’s Kingdom, to care for creation and help it to grow.
 Together with our Lutheran partners, we will care for God’s creation, and help the kingdom around us to grow and be nourished.

 We began this partnership with a Spring Tree Planting event held at the Diocesan Center on April 19th.
 Our first tree to be planted from this partnership was a fringe tree, which was prayed over and blessed by Bishop Sutton.